ganeshjawahar/nlp-papernotes/notes/word-level_semantics/elmo.md

   - Probing tasks: Word Sense Disambiguation (WSD) and PoS tagging
   - Higher-level LSTM states capture context-dependent aspects of word meaning (e.g. features useful for word sense disambiguation tasks).
   - Lower-level LSTM states model aspects of syntax (e.g. features useful for PoS tagging).
-  - Exposing all of the layers is highly beneficial allowing the learned models select the types of semi-supervision that are most useful for each end task.
+  - Exposing all of the layers is highly beneficial, allowing the learned models select the types of semi-supervision that are most useful for each end task.
 - Sample efficiency
   - In terms of number of parameter updates to reach SOTA and training set size.
   - SRL: 10 (with ELMo) vs 486 epochs (without ELMo) to reach maximum dev F1 score.